 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

-Just because your on a staycation doesn’t mean you need to spend all your time at home.
+Just because you’re on a staycation doesn’t mean you need to spend all your time at home.
 There are tons of things to do with kids in your local area.
-Have fun exploring your own home town and getting to know your city better.
-Check out these Staycation ideas you can find in any town.

 If you are in the Chicago area here are our favorite Chicago Museums to Visit with Kids.

 Visit a new playground or park you have never been to.
 Often in the summer, we try to plan and visit a new park each week.
 It’s always more exciting than the one you go to all the time.
 Bring a picnic and make it a full afternoon out.